Teaching Video Conference Courses

 - Practice run — Faculty can practice at an initial meeting held prior to the start of the semester.
 We’ll turn on the system, let you see what it looks like and how it works, and answer your questions.

-Seven Teaching Tips for Faculty
+Video Conferencing Basics: Teaching Tips and Strategies for Faculty

-Here are some videoconference course basics.
-For more comprehensive suggestions on ways to improve teaching, contact Plattsburgh's Center for Teaching Excellence.
+Consider these tips to get started right.
+For more comprehensive suggestions on ways to improve teaching, contact Plattsburgh’s Center for Teaching Excellence.

 - Make sure that your microphone mute button is on until class begins and during breaks.